“I am tomorrow, or some future day, what I establish today. I am today what I established yesterday or some previous day.”

 Now McGregor trains under jiu-jitsu ace John Kavanagh—the first Irishman to fight in a cage—and alongside current UFC welterweight standout Gunnar Nelson and others at the SBG Ireland gym.

-It’s not that McGregor’s not proud of being Irish, it’s just that he seems to eschew the easy narratives afforded by novelty.
+McGregor seems to simultaneously embrace and eschew the easy narratives afforded by novelty.
 He’s a real fighter, with real work under his belt.
 He has a dream, and he’s coming to get it the way anyone gets any dream: one day, one click, one visualization at a time.

 “I carry the flag of Ireland all the time.
 I want to represent my country,” McGregor said.
 “I see myself as the best.
 I fear no one.
 I want to take the fight to my opponents.
 I’m going to run straight for them with my hands up.”